 Photograph your injuries immediately and again over several days as bruising and swelling change.
 Photograph the location of the bite.
 Document the date, time, and circumstances.

 Do not accept cash from the owner to "handle it privately."
-You have no guarantee you'll be fully compensated, and you're removing evidence of liability.
+You have no guarantee you will be fully compensated, and you are removing evidence of liability.
 Formal claim handling protects you.

 If a tenant's dog bit you, can you sue the landlord?
-Generally, no. Pennsylvania holds landlords liable for a tenant's dog only if the landlord knew the dog was dangerous and failed to evict the tenant, or if the landlord harbored the dog themselves.
-Simply knowing a tenant has a dog isn't enough.
+Usually no. Pennsylvania holds landlords liable for a tenant's dog only if the landlord knew the dog was dangerous and failed to evict the tenant, or if the landlord harbored the dog themselves.
+Knowing a tenant has a dog is not enough.

 This is why the tenant is the defendant, not the landlord.
 Focus your claim on the person who owned the dog and (likely) held homeowner's or renters insurance.